Inheriting an Italian estate

 When someone acts in such a way that the acceptance can be implied or inferred it is referred to as Tacit acceptance

-The acceptance to inherit can also be reserved.
-In this way, the successor reserves the right to accept or renounce an Italian inheritance until such times as it is ascertained whether or not any debts on the assets exceed the value of the property to be inherited.
-In this way, the heir is in the position to discharge him/herself from paying any outstanding debts by renouncing an inheritance in favour of creditors and legatees.
+The acceptance can also be reserved.
+This way, the successor reserves the right to accept or renounce an Italian inheritance until such times as they are able to ascertain whether debts or liabilities on the assets exceed the value of the property the beneficiary is inheriting.
+In this way, the heir is able to discharge themselves from paying any outstanding debts by renouncing an inheritance in favour of creditors and legatees.

-Generally speaking, a successor decides to renounce an inheritance if the decedent’s debts exceed the value of the assets to be inherited; an heir is required to pay decedent’s debts up to the value of the property they inherit.
+Usually, an heir renounces an inheritance if the decedent’s debts exceed the value of the assets.
+The heir must pay the decedent’s debts up to the value of the property they inherit.

-If you are heir of an Italian inheritance, it is always advisable to consult a competent independent professional who will be in the position to provide useful information about debts and charges on inherited assets and the duties of the heir.
-An experienced legal professional will provide advice based on a comprehensive inventory of the assets in question, so that an heir can make an informed decision on how to proceed.
+If you are a beneficiary to an Italian inheritance, it is always advisable to consult a competent independent professional.
+A lawyer can provide information about debts and charges on inherited assets.
+A lawyer will also provide advice regarding renouncing or accepting Italian inheritance.
+This way you can make an informed decision about how to proceed.